Ayushman-Pyne/Obsidian-Brain/1 - Rough Notes/Week 0 - Scratch.md

 ### Searching Problem (Algorithmic thinking)
 Now let's see a phonebook.
 If we need to find a name in the book there are many approaches.
 One of which being to search the name by cross referencing it with each name.
-Now the time
+Now the time taken at maximum will be N times the time taken to cross reference one name.
+N being the total number of names in the phone book.

+But this isn't efficient.
+Its rather time consuming if the name starts with a letter that shows up at the very last part of the book.

+A great approach pointed out by the instructor is that to assign the name a value. then